« Back to Articles

 Exploring Reinforcement Learning and Classification Algorithms

-This document outlines an exploration of Q-learning for a grid world environment, a Naive Bayes classifier for text categorization, and Gaussian Mixture Models for clustering.
+This article explores Q-learning for grid world navigation, Naive Bayes classification for text categorization, and Gaussian Mixture Models for clustering.

 import gym